-- (c) As at 31 December 2021 and 2020, the fair values of the Group's trade and other receivables approximate their carrying amounts.
-The maximum exposure to credit risk at each balance sheet date is the carrying value of each class of receivables mentioned above.
+- (b) Other receivables mainly represented (i) guaranteed deposits, other receivables and other financial assets placed at financial institutions amounted to RMB403,980,000 (2021: RMB465,545,000), (ii) consideration receivables for disposal of a subsidiary amounted to RMB111,747,000 (2021: RMB111,747,000), (iii) deposits for maintenance fund paid to government authorities amounted to RMB17,280,000 (2021: RMB118,554,000), and (iv) deposits for construction projects, other advance and deposits and interest receivables. - (c) As at 31 December 2022 and 2021, the fair values of the Group's trade and other receivables approximate their carrying amounts.
+The maximum exposure to credit risk at each date of the consolidated statement of financial position is the carrying value of each class of receivables mentioned above.
 The Group does not hold any collateral as security. - (d) As at 31 December 2020, deposits of RMB640,636,000 included in prepayments and deposits for land premium and deposits of RMB325,007,000 included in prepayments and deposits for construction costs (together RMB965,643,000, the "Initial Land Payments") were initial development payments made in earlier years to enterprises indirectly owned and controlled by the local government (the "Governmental Enterprises") for certain strategic land acquisition projects in respect of several land parcels located in the PRC.
 Based on the agreements signed between the Group and the Governmental Enterprises (the "Cooperative Development Framework Agreements"), the Initial Land Payments will be offset with the land acquisition cost if the Group acquires the land use rights through winning in public tender, auction and listing-for-sale process in the future.
 The Initial Land Payments are refundable in case of failure in the auction.
 As at 31 December 2020, provision for loss allowance for these balances were RMB60,000,000 based on the management's expected credit loss assessment.